A stack of old magazines on a desk.

 Tiny Tips By Michelle

 Coupons can be a major culprit of paper clutter.
-You find them, clip them with enthusiasm, then stash them in your junk drawer to expire and collect dust.
+You find them, clip them with enthusiasm, and then stash them in your junk drawer to expire and collect dust.

 If your urge to be thrifty is interfering with your space and sanity, you need a better solution.